 Altogether, a recent range expansion of the rosy apple aphid on its cultivated apple host is a plausible explanation of the observed spatial genetic structure and diversity.
 Rapid range expansion has also been described in the Russian wheat aphid (Zhang et al., 2014).
 Unfortunately, the ABC-RF method was not powerful enough to disentangle the different scenarios of colonization of the rosy apple aphid.
 However, the ABC-RF method was powerful enough to identify the occurrence of gene flow within and outside Europe.
 Another recent study on the main invasion routes of D. suzukii also reported a moderate level of confidence in model choice (i.e., low posterior probabilities between 0.50 to 0.63) and high prior error rates (ranging from 0.30 to 0.40; using ABC-RF (Fraimout et al., 2017)).
 The absence of samples from key places during the species colonization and individuals of the species ancestral group have been discussed to impact in the resolution of the colonization history analysis using ABC approaches (Lombaert et al., 2014).
-This might be a source of support to some of our colonization scenarios using ABC-RF.
+This might account for the lack of support for some of our colonization scenarios using ABC-RF.
 Additional information on the mutation rates of the newly developed SSR in the present study may also improve support to some of our colonization scenarios.
 The mutation rate of transcribed and untranscribed SSR was indeed successfully used to reconstruct the main migration routes of S. gregaria to Africa using ABC-RF (Chapuis et al., 2020).

 Colonization with gene flow, likely driven by humans